 Try to plan your visit to Oprtalj around the town’s famous chestnut festival – known as a kestenijada!
 We spent a glorious day at the festival with the two kids.
 Between the huge kid’s park, music, beer, wine, food and of course chestnuts, there is plenty to keep you (and the kids) happy for many hours.

-Known more formally as the Royal City of Knin, this is a truly majestic destination, in more ways than one!
+Known more formally as the Royal City of Knin, this is one of those many majestic places to see in Croatia, in more ways than one!

-When visiting Croatia, it’s easy to merely focus on the capital and on the coastal cities, full of summer fun, but what about the other towns and cities which make up this beautiful country?
+When visiting popular destinations in Croatia, it’s easy to merely focus on the capital and on the coastal cities, full of summer fun, but what about the other Croatians towns to visit in this beautiful country?

-Vukovar is situated in eastern Croatia, and is known for several things – firstly, it is the country’s largest river port and sits where the Danube river and the Vuka River meet, and secondly, is the site of a bloody battle in 1991, known as the Battle of Vukovar – and third and I think the most amazing – the Vučedol Dove
+Vukovar is situated in eastern Croatia, and is known for several things.
+First, it is the country’s largest river port and sits where the Danube River and Vuka River meet, and second, is the site of a bloody battle in 1991, known as the Battle of Vukovar.
+Third and I think the most amazing, the Vučedol Dove!

 Papuk Nature Park